geniusyield/smart-order-router/README.md

-Thanks to the open and decentralized design of the protocol, anybody can run a Smart Order Router instance and collect a share of the fees, thus running a Smart Order Router instance is not only contributiung to the further decentralization of the protocol, but it is also incentivized financially and might be a very lucrative activity.
+Thanks to the open and decentralized design of the protocol, anybody can run a Smart Order Router instance and collect a share of the fees, thus running a Smart Order Router instance is not only contributing to the further decentralization of the protocol, but it is also incentivized financially and might be a very lucrative activity.

 ## Crash Course: GeniusYield DEX Orders and the Smart Order Routers